artemvmin/traktor_s5_mod/README.md

 - SHIFT + BACK [<] on the left panel to unsync and unload all decks.

-[1] A cue point is either set manually or automatically when you trigger any hotcue.
+[1] A cue point is either set manually or automatically when you trigger any hotcue

 ### Browser